mdozmorov/RNA-seq/README.md

 # RNA-seq analysis pipeline, featureCounts input, edgeR, functional enrichment, visualization

-- `Figure_clusterProfiler.Rmd` - Takes the results of edgeR analysis from an Excel file, performs GO and KEGG GSEA and plots the results as horizontal barplots.
+- `Figure_clusterProfiler_nes.Rmd` - Takes the results of edgeR analysis from an Excel file, performs GO and KEGG GSEA and plots the results as horizontal barplots, sorted by normalized enrichment score (NES).
 [Example](Figure_clusterProfiler.pdf)

+- `Figure_clusterProfiler_asis.Rmd` - Takes the results of edgeR analysis from an Excel file, performs GO and KEGG GSEA and plots the results as horizontal barplots, sorted by p-value, as they come out of the enrichment analysis.